yash-smart/Los-Santos-Police-Department/README.md

 ### Update Job Postings (Admin Feature)
 - **Manage Jobs:** Admins can post and update job openings in the Careers section.

-### Bonus Challenge: Comments
+### Bonus Challenge: Live Comments
-- **User Interaction:** Users can comment on news and announcements, fostering community interaction.
+- **User Interaction:** Users can comment on news and announcements live, fostering community interaction.

 ### Bonus Challenge: Admin Update/Delete
 - **Manage Content:** Admins can delete or update posted items such as news & announcements, the most wanted list, and job postings.